 Best Practices for Security in WCF

 The following sections list the best practices to consider when creating secure applications using Windows Communication Foundation (WCF).
-For more information about security, see Security Considerations, Security Considerations for Data, and Security Considerations with Metadata.
+For more information about security, see Security Considerations in WCF, Security Considerations for Data, and Security Considerations with Metadata.